How to Get Rid of Face Mites

 Face mite inspect

-Once you have confirmed that you are dealing with Face mites, you can then proceed with an inspection.
-During this phase, you will examine areas where they may be as well as where they may have been picked up.
+Once you have confirmed that you are dealing with face mites, you can proceed with an inspection.
+During this phase, you will examine areas where they may be and where they may have been picked up.

 Where To Look

-On your face, preferably the cheeks, forehead and chin.
-They are also known to live on hair follicles on your eyebrows, eyelashes and scalp.
+It lives on your face, preferably the cheeks, forehead, and chin.
+It also lives on hair follicles on your eyebrows, eyelashes, and scalp.

 What To Look For

-It'll be hard to see Demodex mites on your face without the help of a microscope but you can check for symptoms of overpopulation (demodicosis) which is itchy or scaly skin, redness, increase skin sensitive, a burning sensation, rough skin, or eczema.
+It'll be hard to see Demodex mites on your face without a microscope, but you can check for symptoms of overpopulation (demodicosis), which include itchy or scaly skin, redness, increased skin sensitivity, a burning sensation, rough skin, or eczema.

 Treatment

-When it comes to getting rid of Face Mites, using pest control products is unnecessary and are not going to get rid of them.
-The fact is, we all have thousands of microbes and other organisms living on and inside our body, Face Mites just happen to be one of them.
-Face mites only become a problem when they overpopulate your skin and cause skin problems such as eczema, rough scaly skin, eyelashes falling etc. as these are signs of Demodicosis.
+When it comes to getting rid of face mites, using pest control products is unnecessary and will not work.
+The fact is, we all have thousands of microbes and other organisms living on and inside our bodies; face mites just happen to be one of them.
+Face mites only become a problem when they overpopulate your skin and cause skin problems such as eczema, rough, scaly skin, eyelashes falling out, etc., as these are signs of Demodicosis.

-If you have Demodicosis, then you will have to visit a doctor who will offer treatment options such as a permethrin based medicated cream or tea tree oil.
+If you have Demodicosis, then you will have to visit a doctor who will offer treatment options such as permethrin-based medicated cream or tea tree oil.

 Prevention